JacksonKuo/blog/_posts/2024-12-10-gateway-token-smuggling.markdown

 An argument could be made of why even use a API gateway if the endpoint still has to revalidate the token, which is fair a point.
 But a better way to think of the initial validation is that you need a valid token to be able to initiate communication to a backend service.
 If we imagine an office building, the first authentication check gets you through the door, but each floor requires a second authentication check as well as an authorization check.

 # References
-[^1]: Note there exists a similiarly named "token smuggling" term in the LLM space, which is why i prefix my technique with the title "gateway" to differentiate.
+[^1]: Note there exists a similarly named "token smuggling" term in the LLM space, which is why i prefix my technique with the title "gateway" to differentiate.
 Though anything that forwards traffic like proxies, middleware, authorizers, or service meshes has potential to run afoul of token smuggling.
 [^2]: [https://docs.konghq.com/gateway/changelog/#3210](https://docs.konghq.com/gateway/changelog/#3210)
 [^3]: [https://docs.konghq.com/hub/kong-inc/jwt/#send-a-request-with-the-jwt](https://docs.konghq.com/hub/kong-inc/jwt/#send-a-request-with-the-jwt)
 [^4]: [https://docs.konghq.com/hub/kong-inc/jwt/](https://docs.konghq.com/hub/kong-inc/jwt/)